 Venture-Capital Fundraising: Which Sectors are Up, Down in '10

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The figures for venture-capital funding for the first quarter of this year are in, and it's a mixed bag.
+Opinions expressed by Entrepreneur contributors are their own.The figures for venture-capital funding for the first quarter of this year are in, and it's a mixed bag.
 Some sectors are seeing funding increase while others are losing ground.
 Interestingly, the two biggest sectors didn't gain any ground, while traditionally less-funded industries moved ahead.

 A recent report from VC-database firm VentureDeal shows who came out on top.